Walls of Babylon: Ancient descriptions

-The fifth-century BC historian Herodotus wrote a detailed description of the walls in Histories that the walls formed a square measuring 120 stades on each side (c.
+The historian Herodotus wrote a detailed description of the walls in Histories, stating that the walls formed a square measuring 120 stades on each side (c.
 22 km), with a total circuit of 480 stades (c.
 86 km), 50 royal cubits thick (c.
 24 m) and 200 cubits high (c.
 97 m), built of baked brick bonded with bitumen.

 Later classical writers largely repeated Herodotus.
-Strabo in Geography XVI 1.5 emphasised the city’s rectangular plan and colossal perimeter, while Diodorus Siculus and Quintus Curtius Rufus transmitted variants of the same tradition.
-In the Bible, Jeremiah 51 verse 58 alluded to the walls: “Babylon’s thick wall will be leveled, and her high gates set on fire.
+Strabo in Geography XVI 1.5 emphasised the city's rectangular plan and colossal perimeter, while Diodorus Siculus and Quintus Curtius Rufus transmitted variants of the same tradition.
+In the Bible, Jeremiah 51 verse 58 mentions the walls: "Babylon's thick wall will be leveled, and her high gates set on fire."

 History

 The walls are thought to have been first built in the early second millennium BC, with cuneiform tablets mentioning members of the Hammurabi dynasty, including his son Samsu-iluna, referring to the construction or rebuilding of city walls, gates and moats.

 In the mid-first millennium BC, Nabopolassar built or rebuilt two walls – mudbrick walls and baked-brick embankments – named Imgur-Enlil and Nēmet-Enlil.
 His son Nebuchadnezzar II expanded the walls subsequently, doubling their size.

 Nebuchadnezzar II's inner wall (Imgur-Enlil) was made of baked brick in bitumen mortar, and his outer wall (Nēmet-Enlil) consisting of a massive mudbrick rampart.
-A moat, fed from the Euphrates, was built in between the two walls.
+A moat, fed from the Euphrates river, was built in between the two walls.

-Written and archaeological evidence shows that the fortifications remained in use and under repair into the Hellenistic and even the Parthian periods, contradicting Herodotus' notion of a single ‘Chaldean’ monument.
-However, Herodotus’ account exerted a formative influence on the interpretation of the walls' ruins from the nineteenth century onward.
+Written and archaeological evidence shows that the fortifications remained in use and under repair into the Hellenistic and even the Parthian periods, contradicting Herodotus' notion of a single "Chaldean" monument.
+However, Herodotus' account exerted a formative influence on the interpretation of the walls' ruins from the 19th century onward.

+Archaeology, current status and reconstruction

+Archaeology

+The first systematic excavations were led by German archaeologist Robert Koldewey between 1899 and 1917.
+Koldewey excavated a number of stretches of the wall system in depth, while other sections were only mapped at surface level or recorded as visible ridges.
+Archaeological evidence for the upper parts of Babylon's walls and gates was and remains limited.

+Later Iraqi excavations, first in 1938 and later in the late 1970s and 1980s, investigated the Ishtar Gate complex and the eastern inner city wall, including the Marduk and Zababa Gates.
+The later campaigns introduced substantial restorations and reconstructions.

+Current status

+Today, extensive unexcavated portions of the walls remain visible, including partly excavated mudbrick walls between the palaces, and lower levels of the Ishtar Gate showing baked brick with relief decoration.
+Some sections of the walls have been damaged or removed by illegal modern construction, notably in the northwest of the western city, where satellite imagery from the 1960s recorded walls that have since largely disappeared.